 Once there, read up on the stories of the millions of people who made their way to America looking for a fresh start.
 Then take pictures of Lady Liberty herself.
 Once there, don't forget to pay the newly unveiled Statue of Liberty Museum a visit.

 Getting in: Statue of Liberty and Ellis Island Immigration Museum tickets are included with The New York Pass.
 Please note: tickets to the Statue of Liberty pedestal and crown are sold separately and require advanced reservations.

 3 Days in NYC: Remember Your New York Pass

 With 3 days in NYC, you can see most of the major sights and landmarks.
 But to make the most of your time and money, remember your New York Pass.

 A lot of the activities and attractions mentioned in this post are included.
-And you could save anywhere up to 40% off of the city’s most sought-after attractions with the pass versus regular gate admission prices.
-Not to mention hours waiting in the ticket line.
+And you could save on the city’s most sought-after attractions with the pass versus regular gate admission prices.

 Save time, save money, save on stress and spend everything you save on having an even better time around New York in 3 days.